 Does a group have to do a Risk Assessment?

-We have a building document that will cover most of what a normal group would be involved with here at Chellington.
-If you have some special activity in mind, discuss this with the Chellington Team if unsure, we are always happy to help.
+We have a Health and Safety Policy including Site Risk Assessments (pdf) and a Fire & Safety Risk Assessment (pdf) that should cover most of what a normal group would be involved with at Chellington.
+If you have some special activity in mind, please discuss this with the Chellington Team if unsure, we are always happy to help.

 Insurance